ADVANCED NUCLEAR ASTROPHYSICS - 2022/3

 • 30% for a take-home class test of exam-style questions.
 Feedback will be provided.
 Coursework set in week 5, to be submitted after Easter break (typically week 8)

-• 70% for a final, 1.5 hour closed book examination where students will answer 2 questions from a set of 3.
+• 70% for a final, 2-hour closed book examination where students will answer a series of short compulsory questions and 2 questions from a set of 3 of longer questions.

 - Provide an understanding of the underlying physics behind the formation of stars and stellar evolution, including computational modelling.